-- RESPA prohibits the payment and receipt of fees for the referral of business when no actual services are rendered. - This prohibition applies to transactions involving residential real estate and includes in its prohibition unearned fees or kickbacks as well as fees for sharing or splitting. - Terms used in the statute such as "federally related mortgage" and "settlement services" are broadly defined to include virtually every consumer transaction.
+- RESPA prohibits the payment and receipt of fees for the referral of business when no actual services are rendered. - This prohibition applies to transactions involving residential real estate and includes in its prohibition unearned fees or kickbacks as well as fees for sharing or splitting. - Terms used in the statue such as "federally related mortgage" and "settlement services" are broadly defined to include virtually every consumer transaction.
 Commercial transactions are not included in the prohibitions and are generally not the province of federal law.

-- The RESPA law does have provisions, however, which provide a "safe harbor" for the creation of Affiliated Business Arrangements.
-In the title insurance business we are most familiar with these as joint ventures between title agents and realtors. - The applicable provisions establishing the requirements are as follows: - Disclosure/notice is given to the consumer at or before the time cash referral is made, in the form prescribed by the regulations.
+- Despite the many prohibitions set-forth in Section 8 of the RESPA law, Section 8 does permit the creation of Affiliated Business Arrangements as long as certain "safe harbor" provisions are met. - In the title insurance business, we are most familiar with these as joint ventures between title agents and realtors, or mortgage lenders, or developers. - The applicable "safe harbor" requirements are as follows: - A. Disclosure must be given to the consumer describing the existence of the affiliated arrangement at or before the time the referral is made, in the form prescribed by the regulations.

-- The consumer is not required to use any particular provider of settlement services (that is the consumer is not steered or required to use an affiliated entity providing settlement services) and - The only thing of value received from the arrangement (other than reasonable payments for goods, facilities or services actually furnished) is a return on the ownership interest (such as corporate dividends or LLC distributions, as applicable, in accordance with the owner's percentage ownership interests). - An Affiliated Business Arrangement Disclosure Statement form, as a separate document, must be developed to comply with the first requirement.
+- B. The consumer must not be required to use any particular provider of settlement services (that is the consumer is not steered or required to use an affiliated entity providing settlement services), and - C. The only thing of value received from the arrangement is a return on the ownership interest (such as corporate dividends or LLC distributions as applicable, in accordance with owner's percentage ownership interest). - An Affiliated Business Arrangement Disclosure Statement form, as a separate document, must be executed by the consumer and kept in the agent's file.

-- The RESPA regulations require that this form be given to the consumer within 3 days of the referral and that the form be kept for 5 years. - The form will need to advise the consumer that the affiliated entity does not have to be utilized which is in accordance with the 2nd requirement. - The third criteria seeks to ensure that the amount paid to the affiliate is not based on the volume of referrals, which would constitute a sham.
+- The RESPA regulations require that this form be given to the consumer within 3 days of the referral and that the form be kept for 5 years. - The form must advise the consumer that the consumer is not required to engage the affiliated entity for title purposes. - Criteria C. seeks to ensure that the amount paid to the affiliate is not based on the volume of referrals, which could constitute a sham enterprise.

-- In addition to the requirements we have just discussed, HUD has promulgated standards to help determine whether the affiliated business is a sham as follows: - Is the business sufficiently capitalized and have a sufficient net worth typical in the industry? - Does the business have its own employees or does it utilize employees of one of the parent companies of the affiliation? - Does the business manage itself or does one or more of the affiliated partners manage the day to day operations of the business?
+- In addition to the RESPA Section 8 "safe harbor" provisions, HUD has promulgated standards to help determine whether an affiliated business is a legitimate business or a sham enterprise: - 1.
+Is the business sufficiently capitalized and have a sufficient net worth typical in the industry? - 2.
+Does the business have its own employees or does it utilize employees of one of the parent companies of the affiliation? - 3.
+Does the business manage itself or does one or more of the affiliated partners manage the day to day operations of the business?

-- Does the business have its own separate office location or is it located at the address of one of the affiliate partners?
-If so, does it pay market value rent for the space? - Does the business provide the normal services (sometimes referred to as core services) that are normally provided in the industry? - Assuming the business provides core services, does it perform them itself or contract them out?
+- 4. Does the business have its own separate office location or Is it located at the address of one of the affiliate partners?
+If so, does it pay market value rent for the space? - 5.
+Does the business provide the normal services (sometimes referred to as core services) that are normally provided in the industry? - 6.
+Assuming the business provides core services, does it perform them itself or contract them out?
 Who does it contract them out to?
 If to a partner of the affiliation, is a fair market price paid?